python-trio/trio/docs/source/reference-hazmat.rst

 Here's an example lock class implemented using :func:`yield_indefinitely` directly.
-This implementation has a number of flaws, including lack of fairness, O(n) cancellation, missing error checking, failure to insert a check point on the non-blocking path, etc. If you really want to implement your own lock, then you should study the implementation of :class:`trio.Lock` and use :class:`ParkingLot`, which handles some of these issues for you.
+This implementation has a number of flaws, including lack of fairness, O(n) cancellation, missing error checking, failure to insert a checkpoint on the non-blocking path, etc. If you really want to implement your own lock, then you should study the implementation of :class:`trio.Lock` and use :class:`ParkingLot`, which handles some of these issues for you.
 But